What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 If I have to spell it out for those who don’t get what I mean, the ones with the balanced charts are the ones who:

 • Do not crave to be in a relationship because they know how to be happy by themselves.
 As such, they don’t end up marrying psychopathic narcissists.
-They end up with someone equally balanced and both parties naturally uplift each other.
+They end up with someone equally balanced, and both parties naturally uplift each other.

 • Know exactly what they have to offer and am cognizant of their environment and what it demands.
 As such, they don’t end up starting a business with a ridiculous business model with delusional dreams of early retirement.

-• Draw healthy boundaries with people – be it with friends or even with family – and know when’s the right time to focus on self, and when’s the right time to deal with the nonsense of others.
+• Draw healthy boundaries with people – be it with friends or even with family – and know when’s the right time to focus on self and when’s the right time to deal with the nonsense of others.

 The examples I can give can be endless, so I’ll leave it to everyone’s imagination how else balance shows up in our lives.